toolstack/just-likes-and-dislikes/readme.md

 ## Changelog ##
+### 2.8 ###
+* Release date: June 9, 2024
+* Add: Login hint in mouse hover when registration is required to like/dislike.
+* Fixed: Misalignment of switches and text in settings.

 ### 2.7 ###
 * Release date: June 2, 2024
 * Add: Option to disable fontawesome on the front end (pulled from upstream).